digint/btrbk/doc/FAQ.md

 store your USB disk in a safe.
 You will be able to use it for restoring backups later, or *as a replacement for your backup disks*.

-**Note that kernels >=4.1 have a bug when re-sending subvolumes**, make sure you run a patched kernel or step 3 will fail.
-Read [this thread on gmane](http://thread.gmane.org/gmane.comp.file-systems.btrfs/48798) (the patch provided is confirmed working on kernels 4.2.x and 4.3).
+**Note that kernels >=4.1 and <4.4 have a bug when re-sending subvolumes**, make sure you run a recent/patched kernel or step 3 will fail.
+Read
+[this thread on gmane](http://thread.gmane.org/gmane.comp.file-systems.btrfs/48798) (the patch provided is confirmed working on kernels 4.2.x and 4.3.x).